Discover Uzbekistan : Religions

 Buddhism in Termez (1st-2nd centuries)

-After the assassination of the Prophet Mani in the 3rd century, the many followers of this new religion were expelled from Sassanid Persia and took refuge in Central Asia and Chinese Turkestan.
-The "doctrine of the two principles", which the Chinese called the "religion of light", gained a strong foothold in Sogdiana, and in the 10th century Samarkand was the residence of the Manichean patriarch.
-The Manicheans worshipped the beauty of nature, worshipped "everything that in their eyes manifests Beauty, lights, flowing waters, trees, animals, because in every being, in every beautiful object, the divinity of light has taken up residence".
-Manichaeism is an uncompromising religion which opposes matter and spirit, and which professes celibacy, the sharing of wealth and the prohibition of bloodshed.
-The most fundamentalist refused to procreate, to cure themselves in case of illness or even to feed themselves.
-In Europe, its followers, the bogomiles of Bulgaria and the Cathars of Albi, were also ruthlessly hunted down.
+Following the assassination of the prophet Mani in the 3rd century, the many followers of this new religion were expelled from Sassanid Persia and fled to Central Asia and Chinese Turkestan.
+The "doctrine of the two principles", which the Chinese called the "religion of light", became firmly established in Sogdiana, and in the 10th century, Samarkand became the residence of the Manichaean Patriarch.
+Manichaeans venerated the beauty of nature, worshipping " everything that in their eyes manifests Beauty - lights, flowing waters, trees, animals - because in every being, in every beautiful object, the divinity of light has taken up residence ".
+Manichaeism opposes matter and spirit, professes celibacy, the sharing of wealth and the prohibition of bloodshed.
+The most fundamentalists refused to procreate, to treat illness or even to eat.
+In Europe, its followers, the Bogomils of Bulgaria and the Cathars of Albi, were mercilessly hunted down during the Middle Ages.

 Nestorianism (5th century)